HOW DO I APPLY TO BE A PROJECT SCOTLAND MENTOR?

 HOW DOES PROJECTSCOTLAND MATCH ME TO MY VOLUNTEER?

 It is an art not a science, by getting to know you and by knowing our volunteers we bring the right people together.
 On a practical basis we think about geography, and your skills and interests.

 HOW MUCH PAPERWORK IS INVOLVED?

 Not much!
 We ask you to check in with us once a month to tell us how things are going.
-We will ask you a few questions about what you’re getting from mentoring.
-This helps us to make sure we’re getting it right for you and future Volunteer Mentors.

 HOW MUCH TIME?

 We’re asking for an hour of your time per week.
 You and your volunteer will work out how you spend the time.
 Each mentoring relationship can last between 12 weeks and one year depending on what works best for you and your mentee.